HackYourFutureBelgium/home/curriculum/working-with-code.md

 # Working With Code

-> Assignments and lesson plans are [right here](https://github.com/HackYourFutureBelgium/working-with-code/)
+> 1 week.
+Assignments and lesson plans are [right here](https://github.com/HackYourFutureBelgium/working-with-code/)

 There is a lot of code, links, and browser tabs in your near future!